Wolverine971/9takes/src/blog/people/movie-stars/Margot-Robbie.md

   />
 </div>

-Thus, whether playing Naomi Lapaglia, Tonya Harding, or Harley Quinn, Robbie's performance is a reflection not just of her acting prowess but also of her Type 8 personality.
+Thus, whether playing Naomi Lapaglia, Tonya Harding, or Harley Quinn, Robbie's performance reflects not just her acting prowess but also her Type 8 personality.
 These roles serve as vehicles for her to confront conflicts, challenge power structures, and display her assertive nature, all of which are key traits of an Enneagram Type 8.
-Ultimately, Robbie’s characters do more than tell their own stories - they offer a profound insight into the actress's own personality and her Enneagram Type 8 characteristics.
+Ultimately, Robbie’s characters do more than tell their stories - they offer a profound insight into the actress's personality and Enneagram Type 8 characteristics.

 <article>
  <a href="/blog/enneagram/enneagram-type-1"><b>Type 1- The Perfectionist:</b></a>